DomenSoberl/gymnasium_qr/README.md

 ### No basket

 This wrapper removes the basket from the experimental setup.
-The coordinates are still there and the distance of the ball from the basket is still returned by the 'info' method, but it's physical manifestation is removed from the world.
+The coordinates are still there and the distance of the ball from the basket is still returned by the `info` method, but it's physical manifestation is removed from the world.

 Usage: